rjournal/rjtools/README.md

 ## Check functions

-Explore the various `check_XXX` functions that will check the format of your article, and some sy=ubmission requirements.
+Explore the various `check_XXX` functions that will check the format of your article, and some submission requirements.